nMPyC/nmpyc/docs/source/start.rst

    # Import nmpyc
    import nmpyc

 Note that the first two lines are omitted if nMPyC has already been added to the Python default path as described in the Installation section.
-In this case the command `import nmpyc` is sufficient to import nmpyc.
+In this case the command :code:`import nmpyc` is sufficient to import nmpyc.

 .. note::